Ken Ratner

 classes at the Art Students League* in New York City in the 1980s, and would regularly study artwork and

-photography in museums, galleries and books.
+photography in museums, galleries, and books.

 Ratner is a self-taught photographer whose principal field of interest is the urban city, particularly its derelict

 aspects that one often shuns, ignores, fails to notice or avoids.
-Yet in these out of the way places, he
+Yet in these out-of-the-way places, he

 discovers a rich humanity in keeping with his long-time interest in the work of the Ashcan School* artists